konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ### Deploy Let's encrypt issuer

 As mentioned at the start of the article, we want to delegate the certificate authority to [Let's Encrypt](https://letsencrypt.org/), so to do this with `cert-manager` we have to create an issuer.
-So edit the `kubernetes/nifi/letsencryptissuer.yaml` and set it with your own values :
+So edit the `kubernetes/nifi/letsencryptissuer.yaml` and set it with your own values:

 ```yaml
 apiVersion: cert-manager.io/v1alpha2